Bojado-Mays/OpenCV-NLP-Project/README.md

 - Create a prepare.py file.
 - Build the dataset.
 - Missing values are investigated and handled.
+- Train, Validate, Test
-- File is a reproducible component that handles missing values and changes in data types.
+- File is a reproducible component that is ready for exploration.

 ### Explore
 - Explore scraped data.